carbon-design-system/sveld/README.md

 - `$$restProps`

 This library adopts a progressively enhanced approach.
 Any property type that cannot be inferred (e.g., "hello" is a string) falls back to "any" to minimize incorrectly typed properties or signatures.
 To mitigate this, the library author can add JSDoc annotations to specify types that cannot be reliably inferred.
 This represents a progressively enhanced approach because JSDocs are comments that can be ignored by the compiler.

+When both TypeScript syntax and JSDoc are present, `sveld` resolves prop types in this order:

+1. explicit TypeScript annotation
+2. explicit JSDoc annotation
+3. initializer inference
+4. `any`

+`sveld` intentionally stays AST-only.
+It preserves imported and local type text in generated `.d.ts` output, but it does not perform project-wide semantic resolution with the TypeScript compiler.
+That means opaque imported whole-object `$props()` types can be preserved in declarations without being fully expanded into JSON metadata.

 ## Usage